Tel: +34 93 665 8596 | info@spectrum-ifa.com | LinkedIn Facebook

 When you move to Spain, the dream is clear: sunshine, a slower pace, and more time to enjoy life.
 But for many expats, the reality of managing money here soon brings a new challenge — understanding how the Spanish tax system treats your investments.

 In the UK or elsewhere, you might have built wealth using ISAs, premium bonds, or investment portfolios with little thought for cross-border implications.
-But once you become tax resident in Spain, those same structures can start working against you rather than for you.
+But once you become a tax resident in Spain, those same structures can start working against you rather than for you.

-A New Life, a New Set of Rules
+New Life, A New Set of Rules

 One of the biggest surprises for newcomers to Spain is that Spain taxes your worldwide income and gains — not just what’s earned here.
 That includes dividends, interest, and even growth within investment funds.